 Back to the grapes!
 The Winzer Krems at Sandgrube 13, in Krems, offers an entertaining and memorable tour - by the end, you’ll leave with a surprisingly complete grasp of wine making in the region, and probably a few prizewinning bottles, too.
 From there, you’re not far from the finest bio-dynamic meal you’re ever likely to encounter.
 Nikolaihof is both an astoundingly good restaurant and a legendary winery - home of the largest grape press in Europe - and it’s always too soon when you finally leave the peaceful courtyard where dinner is served.

 Having driven alongside the Danube all this way, it’s time to get yourself on it.
-Boat cruises run regularly between Melk and Krems - contact the companies, DDSG and Brandner, for schedules.
+River cruises run regularly between Melk and Krems - contact the companies, DDSG and Brandner, for schedules.
 Once you’re aboard, you can enjoy your latest favorite Grüner as the vineyard responsible slowly eases by on the shore.
 Several options for both lunch and dinner await, including Holzapfel, Florianihof, Jamek and, yes, a longed-for return to Nikolaihof.
 When at last you peel yourself away from Lower Austria, your final order of business is to attune your nose to the fresh apricots that give the wine its fruitiness, and the country some of its most beloved dishes.